wgrisa/express-yup-middleware/CONTRIBUTING.md

 1. Fork and clone the repository.
 2. Navigate to the project directory.
 3. Install dependencies using `yarn`.

+## Style Guides

+### Git Commit Messages
+1. Use the present tense ("Add feature" not "Added feature").
+1. Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
+1. Limit the first line to 72 characters or less.
+1. Reference issues and pull requests liberally.
+1. Consider including links to relevant issues, documentation, or discussions.

+## Additional Notes
+We appreciate your effort in making this project better and your contribution is valuable.
+If you need any help or have questions, feel free to open an issue for support.

 ### Running Tests